ferasn/notes2/XPath notes.md

 </a>

-* The result of XPath expressions is a set of nodes.
-The set could contain one or more nodes.
+* The result of XPath expressions is:
+ 1- node-set (an unordered collection of nodes without duplicates) 2- boolean (true or false)
+ 3- number (a floating-point number)
+ 4- string (a sequence of UCS characters)

 * Attribute nodes: an attribute node has a parent node but it is not a child of its parent.
 This is why if you select the child nodes of an element node that has an attribute, the attribute node will not be in the node set.  to select the attribute node you need to explicity select it /@attribName